ItsRahim/gold-v2/README.md

 # 🪙 RGTS Gold v2
+This is a **rebuild** of the original [RGTS Gold project](https://github.com/ItsRahim/gold-tracker-project), focusing on modularity, scalability, and maintainability.

-A distributed, event-driven microservices trading platform built with **Java (Spring Boot)**, **Kafka**, **Docker**, and **Python** — designed to simulate real-world financial systems, async workflows, and full-stack service orchestration.
+A distributed, event-driven microservices trading platform built with **Java (Spring Boot)**, **Kafka**, **Docker**, and **Python** — designed to track live gold prices and track user investments

 ---